Who is this course for?

 This programme of study is designed to allow you to develop the digital design skills and construction knowledge required to progress to employment at a technical or professional level within the construction industry.
 The programme offers a combination of college-based learning along with work placements in an industrial setting.

-It provides opportunity to enter a wide range of career pathways, including: Quantity Surveying, Property Surveying, Civil, Structural and Building Services Engineering and Construction Project Management, Architecture and Architectural Technology, Property Surveying
+It provides the opportunity to enter a wide range of career pathways, including: Quantity Surveying; Property Surveying; Civil, Structural and Building Services; Engineering and Construction Project Management; and Architecture and Architectural Technology.

 What are the entry requirements for the course?

-You need a minimum of five GCSEs at grade C (grade 4) or higher, one of these must be maths.
+You need a minimum of five GCSEs at grade 4 (grade C) or higher, including Maths, English Language and a Science.

 How long is this course?

-This is a two year full-time course, commencing September 2021
+This is a two-year full-time course, commencing September 2022.